spyroy/Monom-and-polynom-Oop/README.md

+#to do: InitFromString, fix isZero, fix Operation to himself (all in ComplexFunction).

 # this project deals with Monom and Polynom.

 ## Monom: in this project Monom most be of shape +-ax\X^b where 'a' is double and 'b' Integer (https://en.wikipedia.org/wiki/Monomial)